Perry County Nursing and Rehabilitation Center

 Minimizes Urinary Tract Infections

-This metric is an indication of the percentage of long-term stay residents that suffered from a urinary tract infection.
-Although more of these infections may reflect poorly on a facility's nursing care, it can be difficult to compare different facilities due to nursing homes having inconsistent reporting standards.
+This figure indicates the percent of long-term stay residents who have sustained UTI's.
+While more of these infections may reflect poorly on a facility's hygiene protocols, it can be problematic to compare different nursing homes due to facilities having varying reporting standards.

 Appropriately Uses Anti-Psychotic Medication